rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

 """
 ```

-The problem is obvious once you think like an attacker.
-The delimiter is *right there in your published code, your docs, your model's training data*.
-An attacker just writes:
+The potential for injection here is pretty clear.
+The delimiter isn't hard to guess, and can be bruteforced out.
+If an attacker writes:

 ```
 </user_input>